 About CRCs at WCH

-Canada Research Chairs are held by full-time researchers and clinician-scientists at WCH, in conjunction with allocations through the University of Toronto (UofT).
+Canada Research Chairs (CRC) can be held by both core full-time researchers and clinician-scientists as well as adjunct faculty at WCH, in conjunction with allocations through the University of Toronto (UofT).

 Oversight of the CRC program at WCH resides in the portfolio of the Vice-President, Research and Innovation, UofT, in conjunction with the Vice-President, Research, WCH.
 Distribution of Chairs (by Tier and Council) is informed by a formula similar to that used by the CRC program (three-year rolling average of tri-council research funding).
 Strategic considerations, including faculty complement planning to advance key areas of research, are also taken into consideration.
 Divisions are encouraged to recognize units that are excelling in efforts to increase diversity in their faculty and Chairholders.

 WCH’s CRC positions are filled through internal nominations, or are tied to the recruitment of hospital-based appointments.
 The successful candidate from these searches is nominated for a Canada Research Chair, normally after beginning their employment at WCH.